ColinDorr/minor-serverside-funda/readme.md

 # minor-serverside-funda
 ### Features
 - User can search on location.
+- User gets to see a sugestion of possible locations (work in progress).
 - User can search on distance form location
 - User can search with a min and max price
 - User can see houses in a list.